-A good alternative that combines warmer temperatures, small crowds, lower prices and fewer showers are the shoulder seasons from April-June and September-November.
+A good alternative to going to Peru that combines warmer temperatures, small crowds, lower prices, and fewer showers are the shoulder seasons from April-June and September-November.

 In a country as geographically diverse as Peru, local weather patterns vary greatly, and in fact, it's not uncommon to experience all four seasons in a single day.

-April to November, during the dry season in the highlands, is the best time to visit these popular destinations.
+From April to November, during the dry season in the highlands, is the best time to visit these popular destinations: Machu Picchu, Cusco, Sacred Valley, and the Inca Trail.
 You can count on little or no rainfall, hours of uninterrupted sunshine, and great views of the jagged Andean peaks of Peru.
 The rainy season from December to March experiences much more precipitation and temperatures that get downright cold very quickly once the sun sets.

 When is the Best Time to Visit Machu Picchu?

 April and May are the best months to visit Machu Picchu.
 You'll be able to enjoy the green mountains just after the rainy season, and you won't have to deal with the crowds that often come around July and August.
 May through October are generally clear and dry, but expect cool weather at night!

 May, June, or July are the best months for hiking in Machu Picchu.
 During these months, chances of rain are few, and also there will be less rain on top of the mountains making it easier for visitors wanting to hike the trails leading up to either Machu Picchu Mountain or Huayna Picchu.
 But if you go during February, which is part of their rainy season, it can be dangerous and scary inside some of the narrow paths because they get really slippery!